-The rice was sticky and warm, soft enough to be rolled into a ball in his hands.
+The rice was sticky and warm, malleable enough to be rolled into a ball in his hands.
 The meal always ended long before he would have preferred it to.

 Moni—and she suspected, her three daughters, too—were torn between feeling relieved at Shafiq being hospitalised and also worried about him being hospitalised.
 On one side they were enjoying this time with Shafiq away and on the other, there was the financial toll that this hospital stay would take on them as a family.
 They knew he would be back soon.
 They merely had a month before the doctors would manage to control his rage and his symptoms.
 His hallucinations too would be more in control, the new doctor had promised this time.
 In the meantime, while Shafiq was away, all three would spend long hours in front of the TV, tap away on their phones, make dinner and usually end up eating the leftover chicken and rice dish that Moni took for her husband in the hospital the day before.

-She enjoyed a sense of freedom during this time.
-By now, these nightly episodes, chock full of drama, fear and trepidation over what would, what could go wrong, had become a yearly occurrence.
-This was the fourth time in a span of eight years that her husband had one of his episodes of nervous breakdowns.
-Ones that escalated so quickly that he would need to be hospitalised.
+Moni enjoyed a sense of freedom during this time.
+By now, these nightly episodes, chock full of drama, fear and trepidation over what would and what could go wrong, had become a yearly occurrence.
+This was the fourth time in a span of eight years that her husband had one of his episodes.
+Ones that escalated so quickly that he would need to be held down, tranquilised and sent off to the hospital for a long stay.
 As he lost his mind, he would sometimes try to lock them all in a room, scream profanities, throw water all over the house and chant prayers before eventually threatening to kill himself or one of the family members.
 This was the usual trajectory of each episode.
+They started mildly enough

 Just a year after her marriage, she came to know of all the strange happenings at her in-laws’ place.
 There was a lot of hush-hush in the family about their history, their lineage.
 It took years for her to find out how her father-in-law, Syed, was possessed by the spirits of the past.
 The only way to cure his annual episodes was to tie him up in iron shackles.
 They would lock him up in a room of the mud-house which was also home to her husband and his eight siblings, and her mother-in-law.